-Brewington and Cybenko built a web clipping service, which they leveraged to study the change rate of web pages [1].
+Brewington and Cybenko, who built a Web clipping service, leveraged this service to study the rate of change of Web pages [6].
 They did so by recording the last-modified time stamp, the time of download, and various stylistic attributes (number of images, links, tables, etc) of each downloaded HTML page.
-Their service downloaded about 100,000 pages per day, selected based on their topical interest, recrawling no page more often than once every three days.
+Their service downloaded about 100 000 pages per day, selected based on their topical interest, recrawling no page more often than once every 3 days.
 They evaluated data collected between March and November 1999.
 For pages that were downloaded six times or more, 56% did not change at all over the duration of the study (according to the features they retained), while 4% changed every single time.

 Our study differs from previous studies in several respects.
-First, it covers a roughly 200 times larger portion of the web (although the interval between revisits is seven times larger than, say, the one used by Cho and Garcia-Molina).
-Second, we used a different and more fine-grained similarity metric than any of the other studies, based on syntactic document sketches [4].
-Third, we selected our pages based on a breadth-first crawl, which removed some of the bias inherent in the other studies (although breadth-first crawling is known to be biased towards pages with high PageRank [9]).
+First, it covers a roughly 200 times larger portion of the Web (although the interval between revisits is seven times larger than, say, the one used by Cho and Garcia-Molina).
+Second, we used a different and more fine-grained similarity metric than any of the other studies, based on syntactic document sketches [7].
+Third, we selected our pages based on a breadth-first crawl, which removed some of the bias inherent in the other studies (although breadth-first crawling is known to be biased towards pages with high PageRank [8])[‡].
 Fourth and finally, we retained the full text of 0.1% of all downloaded pages, a sample set that is comparable in size to the set of pages summarized by other studies.